-Jonathan Mullen ’99 is an attorney with Finger & Fraser in the lowland town of Bluffton, South Carolina, where he practices transactional law.
-This includes what he calls dirt law: representing developers, buyers and sellers of real estate.
-Among the clients of the firm is Bluffton itself.
-Jonathan is always aware of his work representing more than just himself.
+Jonathan Mullen ’99 is an attorney with Finger & Fraser in the lowcountry town of Hilton Head Island, South Carolina, where he practices primarily transactional law.
+This includes business transactions, some areas of municipal law, and what is known as “dirt law”: representing developers, buyers and sellers of real estate.
+Among the firm’s clients is the town of Bluffton, a neighbor of Hilton Head Island.
+Jonathan is aware of his work representing more than just himself.
 He sees trust and reputation as vital, and knows a decade’s work can be torn down in an hour.
-He seeks to accomplish the ends dictated by his clients while maintaining the values of his faith.
+He seeks to accomplish the ends dictated by his clients without straying from the values of his faith.

 Jonathan majored in history at Covenant, with Professor Paul Morton as his advisor.
 His appreciation for America’s law-writing history and process led quickly to an interest in law school.
 This was before Covenant’s pre-law program was created, so Jonathan transferred to James Madison University.
 “I started out at Covenant, transferred over to JMU, and then transferred back,” he says.
 “It was a strange road, but ultimately I decided Covenant was where I needed to be.”
 It was after this second transfer, back to Covenant, that he met his future wife, Rachel Powell ’00.